james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 <tr><td><code>prices</code></td><td>A JSON of the prices you wish to charge.
 This can specify a fixed price, a multiplication factor or a fixed addition to the registry price</td></tr>
 </table>

-For exmaple
+For example

 	"example": {
-		"desc": "An exmaple EPP registry",
+		"desc": "An example EPP registry",
 		"type": "epp",
 		"sessions": 3,
 		"prices" : { "default": "x1.5" }